BrettlyCD/BrettlyCD.github.io/_posts/2023-11-12-power-bi-control-charts.md

 ### Calculate Control Chart Measures

 With those new fields added, it's now time for a rapid fire of new measures.
-There are likely ways to combine some of these calculations, but I like to seperate each to try to better understand the creation steps.
-You will see me call anything for the raw metric with a "Measure" prefix.
-Anything for the moving range will have a "Moving Range" prefix.
+There are likely ways to combine some of these calculations, but I like to separate each to try to better understand the creation steps.
+To build out the visualization and signals we've referenced it will take quite a few calculations.

+For reference, you will see me name anything used for our top "Yards" chart with a "Measure" prefix.
+Anything for the moving range chart will have a "Moving Range" prefix.

 1. Index Value